MicrochipTech/fpga-hls-examples/Training1/readme.md

 .\run_shls_on_examples.ps1
 ```

-If you are using Linux, open a terminal, set up the paths as described above, and navigate
-to the Libero directory, e.g.:
+If you are using Linux, open a terminal and navigate to the Libero directory, e.g.:

 ```bash
 cd Workspace/fpga-hls-examples/Training1/Libero